World of Warships: Das Boot — submarines will launch in 2019

 Revamping carriers

 Wargaming will also toss out how aircraft carriers work.
 Right now, the carrier captain gets a top-down view of the real-time action, controlling multiple squadrons at the same time.
-In the new version, the viewpoint will shift to a first-person view from one of the planes in a full squadron.
+In the new version, the viewpoint will shift to a third-person view from one of the planes in a full squadron.
 The aircraft carrier player will control a single squadron of bombers or torpedo planes, dropping payloads on ships.
 Nikolaev said dogfighting between fighters will be de-emphasized.

 It’s too bad that Wargaming was never able to link the gameplay of World of Warplanes, World of Warships, and World of Tanks.
 That would have settled the interaction between ground, naval, and air forces.
 But Nikolaev believes the games are better because of the “corporate decision” to keep the gameplay in each title separated.

-With the carriers, Nikolaev said that not enough players were playing aircraft carriers on the highest tier of combat, at level 10.
+With the carriers, Nikolaev said that not enough players were playing aircraft carriers across all tiers of combat, at level 10.
 Nikolaev said all is being done in the name of keeping the game realistic, balanced, and fun.

 “After three years, we’ve noticed that unfortunately, the design concepts around carriers and the way they’re used by our players — at the lower part of the learning curve, the population of carriers is becoming very low,” he said.
 “For example, on tier 10, it’s very hard to see any carriers playing at all.
 At the same time, in high-level competitive play, carriers become a must.”